NCERT Solutions for Class 10 English Chapter 2 – Get Free PDF

-The highest military generals of South African defence force and police saluted and pledged their loyalty to Mandela.
-This was of great significance as otherwise during the Apartheid era they would have arrested him and put him behind bars.
-Their attitude changed towards Blacks due to the struggles and sacrifices that were put in by many heroes of South Africa.
-This struggle for freedom was not just a struggle with Apartheid, but brought a massive change in mindsets of many people.
+The highest military generals of South African defence forces and police saluted and pledged their loyalty to Mandela.
+This was of great significance because, during the Apartheid era, they would have arrested him and put him behind bars.
+Their attitude towards Blacks changed due to the struggles and sacrifices that were put in by many heroes of South Africa.
+This struggle for freedom was not just a struggle with Apartheid, it also brought a massive change in the mindsets of many people.
 Mandela believed that love is something that could be taught and human beings are naturally inclined towards love more, rather than hate.

 Why were two national anthems sung?

 On the auspicious occasion of the inauguration ceremony, two national anthems were sung – the Whites sang ‘Nkosi Sikelel –iAfrika’ and the Blacks sang ‘Die Stem’ that was the old anthem of the Republic.
-Both the anthems symbolized the equality of rights between Whites and Blacks.
+Singing of both the anthems symbolized the equality of rights between Whites and Blacks.

 How does Mandela describe the systems of government in his country –

 (i) in the first decade, and (ii) in the final decade, of the twentieth century?